-In partnership with the University of Groningen and Open Universiteit, the NNHRR will host its second Doctoral Research Forum in-person on 14 October 2022 at the Van Swinderen Huys.
-The Forum will bring together PhD candidates who engage in research in the field of human rights.
-The objective of the Forum is to give participants the opportunity to present their work in a collaborative and informal setting and to facilitate interaction between junior and senior members.
+In partnership with the University of Groningen and Open Universiteit, the NNHRR hosted its second Doctoral Research Forum in-person on 14 October 2022 at the Van Swinderen Huys.
+The Forum brought together PhD candidates who engaged in research in the field of human rights.
+The objective of the Forum was to give participants the opportunity to present their work in a collaborative and informal setting and to facilitate interaction between junior and senior members.
 To read more about the programme, click here.

 - Research Workshop: A Conditional Release Procedure for Life Prisoners—an International Comparative Approach

 This workshop aimed to clarify, in an international comparative manner, how a conditional release procedure for life prisoners could be given form in the Netherlands.
 The workshop built on a previous workshop on life imprisonment organised by prof. Dirk van Zyl Smit and dr. Catherine Appleton in Onati, Spain in 2015.
 This previous workshop resulted in an edited volume ‘Life Imprisonment and Human Rights’.
 The event took place on 16 September 2022 from 10:30-16:00 at Radboud University, with the possibility of joining online via Zoom.
 For the full programme, click here.